patients in dentist waiting room. dental membership plan provider

 What does Practice Plan do?

-Practice Plan is the UK’s leading provider of practice-branded dental membership plans.
-Their team of experts will work closely with you to create tailored dental plans that suit your practice’s needs.
+Its team of experts works closely with each practice to create tailored dental plans that suit its specific needs.

-These customised dental plans allow your patients to manage the cost of their routine dental care over the year, while you benefit from a steady and predictable monthly membership income.
+These customised dental plans allow patients to manage the cost of their routine dental care across the year, while practices benefit from a steady and predictable monthly membership income.

-You will benefit from a dedicated field-based Regional Support Manager (RSM), who will guide you through the successful launch of your dental membership plan.
+Every practice benefits from a dedicated field-based regional support manager (RSM), who guides you through the successful launch of your dental membership plan.

-We offer a range of different plans, which can be tailored to the specific needs of your practice and your patients.
-These plans can range from a basic membership-only option or general maintenance through to child plans and full care/capitation.
+Practice Plan offers a range of plans that can be tailored to the specific needs of your practice and your patients.
+These range from a basic membership-only option or general maintenance plan through to child plans and full care and capitation.

-The support doesn’t end there, as Practice Plan offers far more than just administration services for practice plans, with extra services that include:
+The support does not end there.
+Practice Plan offers far more than just administration services, with additional services including:

 • Regional events